Questions You Need to Ask During Mobile Heating Repair

-It’s best to hire a licensed heating contractor for major heating repairs.
+It’s always important to hire a licensed heating contractor for major heating repairs.
 Attempting repairs yourself is not only risky but also can take a lot more time.
 It could possibly even be dangerous to repair your furnace yourself during icy cold winter months.
 You may conceivably do more damage trying to repair on your own than having a qualified contractor take care of the job for you.
-The friendly folks at Climate Control Service Experts here in Mobile are licensed and are trained to have safety as their number one priority.
+The professionals at Stallion Heating and Air Conditioning here in Philadelphia are licensed and are trained to have safety as their number one priority.
 Don’t forget to ask some of these questions when you give us a call for your next furnace or heater repair:

 Can I see your license and insurance papers?

-Make sure your Mobile technician has proof of business license and insurance, we would be more than happy to show you our licenses and insurance certificates.
+Make sure your Philadelphia technician has in their possession proof of business license and insurance, we would be more than happy to show you our licenses and insurance certificates.

 Can I get an estimate on my repair?